github/maturity-model/README.md

 A [maturity model](http://martinfowler.com/bliki/MaturityModel.html) is a tool to assess the effectiveness of behaviors, practices and processes in producing the desired outcomes.
 The model defines a set of structured levels that lead an organization down a path of more systematically organized and mature processes.

 Embracing open source software is not a single act, but a series of steps, varying in complexity, that require unique knowledge and processes at each step.
-A maturity model for embracing open source software will guide an organization through steps of increasing complexity in adopting open source.
+A maturity model for embracing open source software will guide an organization through the process of successfully adopting open source.

 ## Objectives

 An organization applying the maturity model aims to:

-- Produce higher quality products and service built on open source software components.
+- Produce higher quality products and services built on open source software components.
 - Create value by using open source as a force multiplier, shifting limited resources from low-value work to high-value work, focusing on core competencies, and benefiting from the expertise of the community.
 - Gain industry-wide recognition that serves as advertising, recruiting, or general leadership.